 - (i) Prior to considering the disposal options for various types of wastes, opportunities for reducing waste generation, on-site or off-site re-use and recycling shall be evaluated.
 Measures that can be taken in the planning and design stages e.g. by modifying the design approach and in the construction stage for maximizing waste reduction shall be separately considered; - (ii) After considering the opportunities for reducing waste generation and maximizing re-use, the types and quantities of the wastes required to be disposed of as a consequence shall be estimated and the disposal methods/options for each type of wastes shall be described.
-The disposal methods/options recommended for each type of wastes shall take into account the result of the assessment in Section 2 (iv) below;

-- (iii) The impact caused by handling (including stockpiling, labelling, packaging & storage), collection, transportation and re-use/disposal of wastes shall be addressed in detail and appropriate mitigation measures shall be proposed.
+The disposal methods/options recommended for each type of wastes shall take into account the result of the assessment in Section 2 (iv) below; - (iii) The EIA report shall state the transportation routings and the frequency of the trucks/vessels involved, any barging point or conveyor system to be used, the stockpiling areas and the disposal outlets for the wastes identified; and - (iv) The impact caused by handling (including stockpiling, labelling, packaging & storage), collection, transportation and re-use/disposal of wastes shall be addressed and appropriate mitigation measures shall be proposed.
 This assessment shall cover the following areas:

 - potential hazard;

 - air and odour emissions;

-- noise;
+- noise:

 - wastewater discharge;

 - ecology; and

 - public transport.